-Three (3) unexcused non-suits or lack of participation will result in the student being dropped from the class.
+Multiple absences and/or lack of participation will result in the student being dropped from the class.
+Students must earn a C+ grade or better to remain enrolled in OSS and to be eligible to transfer back to their sport.
+All D and F grade students will be transferred to a Physical Education class the following quarter to complete their physical education requirements.
 These standards are higher than a regular PE class as this class is a privilege for athletes to either remain in shape for the upcoming season or stay in shape after their season has ended.